 They ensure that the document is complete and assign it to an analyst for completion, or will return the request to the Control Desk for additional information (most often missing scope of work, pre-hire worksheet, or confirming letter).

 The analyst reviews the KFS request in detail and drafts an agreement.

 In some cases, the analyst reviews and modifies the agreement provided by the other party.
-The analyst will add status updates directly to the KFS document in the Notes section, so we recommend reviewing the notes when you are looking for a progress update.
+The analyst will add status updates directly to the KFS document in the Notes section.
+It is recommended that you review the notes when you are looking for a progress update.

 As necessary, the analyst will engage in negotiations with the other party.

-Copies of agreement will be emailed to parties.
+Copies of the agreement will be emailed to parties.

 Signed agreement is returned to Business & Revenue Contracts for final signature.